Alireza Nazeri, MD, FACC, FHRS

 - Cardiac arrhythmias: Diagnosis and treatment of heart rhythm disorders.
 Dr. Nazeri performs electrophysiology studies and ablation of arrhythmias such as atrial fibrillation (AFib), atrial flutter, supraventricular tachycardia, and ventricular arrhythmias.

-- Syncope: Consultation, diagnosis, and treatment of underlying heart rhythm disorders in patients who experience syncope
+- Syncope (fainting): Consultation, diagnosis, and treatment of underlying heart rhythm disorders in patients who experience syncope

 - Heart rhythm devices: Implantation, management, and monitoring of implantable heart rhythm devices, including transvenous and leadless pacemakers, implantable cardiac defibrillators (ICDs), biventricular AICD/pacemakers (cardiac resynchronization therapy), and implantable loop recorders.
 Dr. Nazeri also performs removal of infected or malfunctioning heart rhythm devices.